How Pay by Mobile Deposits Work 2026: Your Complete Guide

 4. The casino credits the balance instantly; the amount appears on the next phone bill or is removed from PAYG credit.

-1. User initiates: Chooses Pay by Mobile & enters amount.
+1. User initiates: Choose 'Pay by Mobile' & enter the amount.

 3. PSP routing: The aggregator routes the request to the correct mobile network operator (MNO).

-5. MNO authorisation: Carrier checks balance / limits and approves or denies in real time.
+5. MNO authorisation: Carrier checks balance/limits and approves or denies in real time.

-What is SIM verification and two-factor authentication?
+What is SIM verification and Two-Factor Authentication?

-Explaining the PSP gateway architecture
+Explaining the PSP Gateway Architecture

 The casino integrates a single PSP API.